gdnsd/gdnsd/docs/Manual.md

 * gdnsd built with gcc-8 -O3 and default compiler hardening flags
 * gdnsd configured for single thread (udp\_threads = 1), with 100 small zones loaded
 * dnsperf from https://github.com/akamai/dnsperf.git for the client side
-* dnsperf input file with 110K A-queries to test, ~9% of wich are NXDOMAIN and the rest are NOERROR, spread randomly over the ~100 small zones' namespaces.
+* dnsperf input file with 110K A-queries to test, ~9% of which are NXDOMAIN and the rest are NOERROR, spread randomly over the ~100 small zones' namespaces.
 * dnsperf args: -s 127.0.0.1 -p $port -d $datafile -e -D -l 60

 With this setup and zero latency over the loopback, gdnsd achieves a rate of ~450K reqs/sec with a single UDP server thread (I can't test parallel perf well on this hardware with only 2 real CPU cores), and 100% of responses are successful and correct.